Ian Nepomniachtchi: 2022

 Nepomniachtchi qualified for the 2022 Candidates tournament as the World Championship runner-up, and took an early lead in the tournament.
 He competed under the FIDE flag, following FIDE's suspension of the Russian and Belarusian teams from international competition.
-In round 13, Nepomniachtchi clinched a victory in the Candidates after securing a draw against Richárd Rapport, going into the 14th and final round with a lead of 1.5 points.
+In round 13, Nepomniachtchi clinched a victory in the Candidates after securing a draw against Richárd Rapport, going into the 14th and final round with a lead of 1½ points.
 This guaranteed him qualification for the World Chess Championship 2023.
-He is the first player to win the Candidates tournament undefeated since Viswanathan Anand in 2014; additionally, he got the highest score of 9.5/14 in any Candidates tournament since the modern format was introduced in 2013.
+He is the first player to win the Candidates tournament undefeated since Viswanathan Anand in 2014; additionally, he got the highest score of 9½/14 in any Candidates tournament since the modern format was introduced in 2013.
 Nepomniachtchi participated in the World Rapid Chess Championship 2022 and World Blitz Chess Championship 2022 but did not finish in the top three spots of these Championships.

+2023

+Nepomniachtchi reached his peak rating of 2795, ranked 17th highest peak rating attained ever, in March 2023.
+During the World Chess Championship 2023, Nepomniachtchi had a tied score of 7–7 with Ding Liren in the classical portion of the match.
+He ended up losing to Ding 9½–8½ in the 4th tiebreaker playoff as white in the rapid portion of the 18-game championship.

+In May 2023, Nepomniachtchi participated in the Superbet Chess Classic 2023, finishing in 9th place, after losing to Fabiano Caruana, Alireza Firouzja, and Maxime Vachier-Lagrave.

+At the Chess World Cup 2023, Nepomniachtchi advanced to the fifth round, where he was defeated by Vidit Gujrathi in tiebreaks.

+He won the 2nd Levitov Chess Week, in September with a score of 12.5 points.